 The NDHA is a community-run, non-profit organization responsible for the maintenance of green spaces in the community of Discovery Ridge.
 The NDHA is administered by residents of Discovery Ridge who volunteer their time and talents for the betterment of the community.

-The NDHA maintains the two waterfall features, the extensive pathways and open spaces within Discovery Ridge, as well as the trees, grass, and flowerbeds that fill the road medians.
+The NDHA maintains the roundabout waterfall feature, the extensive pathways and open spaces within Discovery Ridge, as well as the trees, grass, and shrub beds that fill the road medians.
 The pathways of Griffith Woods and its designated parking lot are maintained by The City of Calgary.

 The NDHA is a separate organization from the Discovery Ridge Community Association (DRCA).
 The DRCA is also a volunteer based group of residents with many responsibilities including the planning of sports facilities, the community newsletter, and various social events.
 The two associations work together to ensure that community concerns are managed efficiently and effectively.

 - Maintains the public access manicured greenspaces in the community, as well as the road medians and boulevards.
 This includes turf mowing and trimming, shrub bed & tree well maintenance, weeding and mulch application.

 - Conducts snow clearing from all public access walkways in the community, except those under the responsibility of The City of Calgary or adjacent to private property.

 - Installs, maintains, and operates the Holiday Light display each winter.

 - Maintains and operates the irrigation system and waterfall at the entrance to the community.

 - Is responsible for maintaining and replenishing the dog waste bag dispensers.